obverse Chapter 9· | Turning Signs (Contents) | References | SourceNet |

 In biological terms we can think of the genotype as a model, the phenotype as its implementation or realization.
 But the internal model of an organism is of a wholly different kind: it is a set of potential actions, modifications of the single stream of intent which is the agency of the organism.

-(1a) The criterial mark of all life is semiosis; andAccording to Loewenstein (1999, 33), life began with ‘an information loop where the product promoted its own production,’ which led to a ‘circus’ of loops within loops and a segregation between the information-conserving realm of DNA and the actively-informing realm of RNA, proteins and so on; ‘the ultimate source of all biological information, we have seen, is the cosmos; the flows between the realms go in circles’ (Loewenstein 1999, 115, with diagram on 116).
+(1a) The criterial mark of all life is semiosis; andSemiosis is a reciprocal process occurring both within systems and between levels of a systemic holarchy.
+According to Werner Loewenstein (1999, 33), life began with ‘an information loop where the product promoted its own production’ – a reinforcing loop.
+Through development and evolution, this led to a ‘circus’ of loops within loops, and a segregation between the information-conserving realm of DNA and the actively-informing realm of RNA, proteins and so on.
+The ‘ultimate source of all biological information, we have seen, is the cosmos; the flows between the realms go in circles’ (Loewenstein 1999, 115).
+In the diagram below, the ‘circus’ of loops is represented by a single loop, and the arc on the right represents that part of the inmost loop which is the focus of Loewenstein's book The Touchstone of Life: Molecular Information, Cell Communication, and the Foundations of Life.

 (1b) Semiosis presupposes life.— Sebeok (2001b, 10)

 What really matters is the complex reciprocal dance in which the brain tailors its activity to a technological and sociocultural environment, which—in concert with other brains—it simultaneously alters and amends.
-Human intelligence owes just about everything to this looping process of mutual accommodation.— Clark (2003, 87)
+Human intelligence owes just about everything to this looping process of mutual accommodation.— Andy Clark (2003, 87)

+The global interaction between the self and the world is shown as the pathway through the environment from motor output to sensory receptors.
 The proprioceptive and interoceptive loops are closed outside the brain but inside the body.
-The preafferent loops are within the brain, updating the sensory cortices to expect the consequences of incipient actions.These provide a preconscious form of anticipation which works faster than sensorimotor loops.
-The nervous system guides its body by implicitly comparing these expectations with the real consequences of action as they are sensed.
+The preafferent loops are within the brain, updating the sensory cortices to expect the consequences of incipient actions.
+They differ from the motor control loops that include the neurohumoral regulation of the brain by itself.
+The spacetime loop indicates the interaction between the components of the limbic system by which experience is organized for intentional action through time and space.Preafferent loops provide a preconscious form of anticipation which works faster than sensorimotor loops.
+The nervous system guides its body by implicitly comparing these continuously updated expectations with the real consequences of action as they are sensed.
 In dreaming, the sensing of external reality is cut off from this loop, so the sensation of (for instance) flying is experienced as actual (Hobson 2002, 27-8).
-When reality checks are temporarily left out of the loop, fantasy and discovery alike find their way into the cultural universe, for some newly imagined forms later turn out to inform the external world. [next]— diagram in Freeman 2000, 222 (see also Clark 2003, 106)
+In waking life, when reality checks are temporarily left out of the loop of inquiry, fantasy and retroduction inject new ideas into the semiotic universe, and some newly imagined symbols may later turn out to inform what happens in the external world, the ‘environment.’ [next]— Freeman 2000, 222 (see also Clark 2003, 106)

 even in bacteria, theories and hypotheses come before the signals, the ‘sensations.’
 I need hardly stress that, especially in science, hypotheses come before what some scientists still call the ‘data’; misleadingly, because they are not given to us, but actively (and sometimes at great peril) sought and acquired by us.— Popper (1990, 48)